Is It True That Work Friends Are Not Real Friends?

 Respect that they have work to get done and you can meet up when you are both on break or after work!

-Ideally, keep work at work and the personal outside of work as much as possible!
+Ideally, keep work at work and the personal things outside of work as much as possible!

-If you organization has just hired a new person, be the first to welcome them and make them feel at home.
+If your organization has just hired a new person, be the first to welcome them and make them feel at home.

-They are a few things you can do to make a new employee feel welcomed:
+They are a few things you can do to make a new employee feel welcome:

 - Show them around the office